usnistgov/ARIAC/docs/competition/overview.rst

     The result of the call will set the state of the competition to ``ENDED``.

 7. **calculate scoring**: The last phase of a trial is the computation of the score for the trial.
 The score is computed using the formulas described in the :ref:`SCORING` section.
-The score is displayed in the terminal.
+The score is thendisplayed in the terminal.